tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/购买指南/价格总览_intl_en.md

 ### Billing examples
 **Billing example 1:**
 - The service access point is Singapore.
-- The monthly peak of daily connected devices for the application on Android is 600,000.
+- The monthly peak of DAUs for the application on Android is 600,000.
 - The purchase duration of the package is 12 months.
 The total package fees will be: Monthly fees x Duration x (1 - Discount) = (60 x 56.316) x 12 x 0.65 = 26355.7944 USD.

 **Billing example 2:**
 - The service access point is Guangzhou.
-- The monthly peak of daily connected devices for the application on iOS is 100,000.
+- The monthly peak of DAUs for the application on iOS is 100,000.
 - The purchase duration of the package is 1 month.
 The total package fees will be: Monthly fees x Duration x (1 - Discount) = (10 x 42.237) x 1 x 1 = 422.37 USD.